pallets/flask/docs/foreword.rst

 What does "micro" mean?
 -----------------------

-To me, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also the fact that it does not make many decisions for you.
+As Flask considers it, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also the fact that it does not make many decisions for you.
 While Flask does pick a templating engine for you, we won't make such decisions for your datastore or other parts.